smitheric95/AB-Testing-Form/questions.md

 3. How many questions did you find difficult to answer?
 	* All, some, none

-4. How frustrated or discouraged were you while completing this form?
+4. How frustrated or confused were you while completing this form?
 	* Very, somewhat, not at all

 5. How happy were you completing this form?